ardhihdra/chirpbird/README.md

 # ChirpBird

+Our target is to build chatting-version of OmeTv 😸, so there's so much thing to be done.
+Additional Docs is in /docs folder and database indices is in migration/migration.sh so far it's just support
+- register with no login feature
+- username unique check
+- create group and find friends by username
+- chat with them

+# to be done :
+- fix front end UI/UX
+- testing stuff
+- continous deployment
+- support server-client/end-to-end encryption
+- support join and left group
+- support on type and on message read
+- support search and recommendation chat rooms by interest
+- support random rooms
+- support private rooms

 # start with docker
 - docker build . -t chirpbird
 - docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.15.2